phreid/somethingBorrowed/README.md

 ## Project Goals
 ### Minimal
- - Should be able to create an account and enter basic profile information like name and password ✔️
+:white_check_mark: Should be able to create an account and enter basic profile information like name and password
- - Should be able to log in and out of the app ✔️
+:white_check_mark: Should be able to log in and out of the app
- - Should be able to view a list of items available for borrowing from other users ✔️
+:white_check_mark: Should be able to view a list of items available for borrowing from other users
- - Should be able to create/delete/edit/view my owned items ✔️
+:white_check_mark: Should be able to create/delete/edit/view my owned items
- - Should be able to select an item from the list of items and borrow it on a first-come first-served basis ✔️
+:white_check_mark: Should be able to select an item from the list of items and borrow it on a first-come first-served basis
 ### Standard
- - Should be able to change the status of an item I own from “borrowed” to “returned” ✔️
+:white_check_mark: Should be able to change the status of an item I own from “borrowed” to “returned”
- - Should be able to rate an item ✔️
+:white_check_mark: Should be able to rate an item
- - Should be able to search for items ✔️
+:white_check_mark: Should be able to search for items
- - Should be able to filter items in the list (e.g. by rating, category) ✔️
+:white_check_mark: Should be able to filter items in the list (e.g. by rating, category)
- - Should be able to add basic location information to my profile, where the location is based on a set number of pre-filled neighbourhoods ✔️
+:white_check_mark: Should be able to add basic location information to my profile, where the location is based on a set number of pre-filled neighbourhoods
 ### Stretch
- - Should be able to view a list of the items I’ve borrowed, and only be able to rate item’s I’ve borrowed ✔️
+:white_check_mark: Should be able to view a list of the items I’ve borrowed, and only be able to rate item’s I’ve borrowed
- - Should be able to send a request to borrow an item, view a list of requests for my items, and accept or decline a request ✔️
+:white_check_mark: Should be able to send a request to borrow an item, view a list of requests for my items, and accept or decline a request
- - Should be able to filter items based on their distance from my current geolocation ✖️
+❌ Should be able to filter items based on their distance from my current geolocation

 ## Tech Description
 ### HTML & CSS